 1. Safari backpacks.

 Before you think of what to pack for an African safari, you got to have where to pack your items in.
-And for the case of an African safari, it’s better to use a safari backpack instead of a safari suitcase.
+And for the case of an African safari, it’s better to use an anti-theft travel backpack instead of a safari suitcase.

 There are no better camping sites in the world like in Africa.
 You would definitely want to experience camping on this great continent.
 Aside from having a camping experience, a tent can be very useful if you are traveling on a budget.
 In countries like Botswana, hotels can be really expensive but if you have your own tent, you can pay a few dollars to camp in the hotel gardens.